Quail Finch Overview

 Are Quail Finches kept as pets?

-Yes, Quail Finches are popular in aviculture due to their striking appearance and pleasant singing, and they are often kept as cage birds.
+Yes, Quail Finches are popular in aviculture due to their striking appearance and pleasant singing and is a cage birds.

 Do Quail Finches form flocks?